DU4L/tool-lists/README.md

 ## Crypto

-Whatever happen, google is your friend.
+Whatever happens, google is your friend.
 There are a lot cryptography tools online.
-Some of good tool are made offline like OpenSSL.
+Some of them are good tools some are made offline like OpenSSL.

 - https://gchq.github.io/CyberChef/ - All in one tool